nemonik/hands-on-DevOps-gen2/README.md

 What just happened?

-- The `FROM` line instructs Docker to retrieve the `golang:1.16.5` from the private Docker registry running on Docker, which it did.
+- The `FROM` line instructs Docker to retrieve the `golang:1.16.5` from the private container image registry running on Docker, which it did.
 And then use this as the basis of your application's docker image.
 - Then the rest of the commands in the `Dockerfile` are executed laying down layers on top of the `golang:1.16.5` container image thereby building a new docker image entitled `nemonik/helloworld-web` and tagging it `latest`.
-- `docker build` then places the image with the name `nemonik/helloworld-web` in your host's local Docker registry so that containers can be created off this image locally.
+- `docker build` then places the image with the name `nemonik/helloworld-web` in your host's local container image registry so that containers can be created off this image locally.

-Check the development vagrant's local Docker registry via
+Check the development vagrant's local container image registry via

 ```bash
 docker images nemonik/helloworld-web